 These chemicals can cause damage to the bathtub’s surface and also pollute the environment.
-You should opt for natural household products
+You should opt for natural household products like baking soda.

 If you choose a company that offers eco-friendly end of lease cleaning in Brisbane, you will see that their professionals also use baking soda.
 It is an excellent way to get rid of mildew, mould, and soap scum.

 Sprinkle sufficient amount of baking soda evenly on the surface of the bathtub and allow it to settle down for several minutes.
 After that, take a soft, dampened cloth to scrub the surface and remove the grime.

 If you want, you can also use this household ingredient on the faucet as well as the drain.
 One thing you should always remember is that while cleaning the surface, never scrub it too vigorously.